Site Specific Browsers and the Ice Application

 When it comes to managing your SSBs, we’ve written a simple application that allows for them to be easily created and removed.
 We call it “Ice” after the Peppermint edition where it was first released.

-Creating a new SSB is as simple as typing the complete URL and a name into the text fields.
+Creating a new SSB is as simple as typing the URL and a name into the text fields.
 From here you can select exactly where in the menu you’d like it to show up.
 There are also options for what icon will be used.
 Most sites use a certain type of icon, called a favicon, that is stored in a standard location.
-Clicking the “Download Icon” button will attempt to download the favicon and will automatically associate it with the SSB.
+Clicking the “Use site favicon” button will attempt to download the favicon and will automatically associate it with the SSB.
 There is also the option to use an existing icon already stored on your computer.
 If no icon is selected or the favicon does not exist, a stock icon will be used.

 In just a couple of seconds we see the new SSB show up in the menu: